Watch: Bears' fun Thanksgiving touchdown celebrations

 The Bears celebrated Thanksgiving in style with several fun touchdown celebrations during their 23–16 win over the Lions on Thursday.

-Bears S Eddie Jackson had one of the game's biggest highlights when he picked off Lions QB Matthew Stafford in the fourth quarter and ran it in a for a 41-yard touchdown.
+Bears safety Eddie Jackson had one of the game's biggest highlights when he picked off Lions QB Matthew Stafford in the fourth quarter and ran it in for a 41-yard touchdown.
 Jackson gathered his defense together in the end zone to get in a quick work out before finishing the game.

 .@EJackson_4 you can have our turkey.
 Just take it.#CHIvsDET | #DaBears pic.twitter.com/27dIy2K3MT— Chicago Bears (@ChicagoBears) November 22, 2018